 As well, E-waste ranges from devices that broke and unusable.
 Then to those simply unwanted and obsolete.
 Any device could be destined to reuse, resale or salvage.
 Also recycling or disposal is considered e-waste.
 Yet and most noteworthy, the majority of e-waste is not recycled.

 The growing problem

 More noteworthy, roughly 41.8 million metric tons of e-waste of the inside of electronics from Americans.
 All that we ship to developing countries annually.
 In that waste, $55 billion worth of valuable materials are wasted.
 For example and like gold, silver, copper and palladium.
 Yes folks, they aren’t recovered from old electronics each year.
 It would be so lucrative if e-waste recycling was efficient as automotive recycling.

 Where is it going?

 Some e-waste sent to certified recycling centers in the U.S. or repurposed and sent to Latin America and Asia.
 However, most of the e-waste ends up in a hazardous scrapyard.
 As well as landfills around the world.

 In conclusion, the folks at Ryerson have created a visual breakdown of recyclable materials.
-All the inside of electronics that can be seen below.
-Finally, the goal to create a resource that could help to educate the people about e-waste.
+All the inside of electronics.
+Those that can be seen below.
+Finally, the goals is to create a resource.
+One that could help to educate the people about e-waste.
 Furthermore and most importantly try to put a stop to the river of device debris.